 Years ago, I wrote a post called Shake It Baby, Shake It for Real Good Marketing!

-In this post, I recommended you work to narrow down your list of prospects to only those who are a good fit.
+In that post, you’ll see advice on narrowing down your list of prospects to only those who are a good fit.

-In the end, it’s not about how many prospects you have.
-It’s about the quality of those prospects.
+But ultimately, it’s about the quality of those prospects.

-In the years since that post, I have lost thousands of people from my mailing lists.
+Since writing that post, thousands of people have unsubscribed from my email lists.
 Thousands.

-To shake up your marketing and narrow your prospects list to people who want what you offer, I recommend that you:
+To revamp your marketing and refine your prospects list to people who desire what you offer, here are some simple, proven recommendations:

-- Establish — from your very first contact with a prospect — that you run a business.
+- Make it clear, from your very first interaction with a prospect, that you run a business.
 Don’t hide this fact.
-You don’t need to hit them over the head with an offer, of course—a link to your online store, or a reference to your store’s physical location will do.
+You don’t need to be overly aggressive with an offer, of course—a link to your online store or a mention of your store’s physical location will suffice.

-- Weave offers into the content you create.
-Again, no need to be overt about them, but make sure they’re there.
+- Integrate offers into the content you create.
+Again, no need to be overt about them, but ensure they’re present.
 You’ll lose some people, but those who stick around are worth their weight in gold.

-- Occasionally reward your most-loyal prospects with a big discount or first-chance access to a sale.
-Let them know you appreciate their sustained interest.
+- Occasionally reward your most loyal prospects with a significant discount or early access to a sale.
+Let them know you value their continued interest.

-Don’t be afraid to create marketing materials that eliminate prospects on a regular basis.
-That’s how the Marketing Elimination Diet keeps your business healthy.
+- Don’t hesitate to create marketing materials that regularly eliminate prospects.
+That’s how the Marketing Elimination Diet keeps your business robust.

-In the end, I only want to offer solutions to people who resonate with my work.
+In the end, you only want to offer solutions to people who resonate with your work.